 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
 These forward-looking statements are based on our management's belief and assumptions and on information currently available to management.
-Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to future events, including our clinical development and commercialization plans, or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements, including future transactions to further improve our balance sheet to be materially different from any future results, performance or achievements, including in relation to the clinical development, commercialization to the clinications for bempedoic acid / ezetimibe combination tablet and expectations regarding future transactions to further improve our balance sheet to be materially different from any future results, performance or achievements, including in relation to the clinical development, commercialization plans, or approval of expanded indications for bempedoic acid / ezetimibe combination tablet, the impact of COVID-19, our corporate workforce reduction and targeted program savings on our business, clinical activities and commercial development plans, expressed or implied by these forward-looking statements.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to future events, including our clinical development and commercialization plans, or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements, including future transactions to further improve our balance sheet to be materially different from any future results, performance or achievements, including in relation to the clinical development, commercializations to further improve our balance sheet to be materially different from any future results, performance or achievements, including in relation to the clinical in relation to the clinical development, commercializations to further improve our balance sheet to be materially different from any future results, performance or achievements, including in relation to the clinical development, commercialization plans, or approval of expanded indications for bempedoic acid / ezetimibe combination tablet, clinical activities and commercial development plans, expressed or implied by these forward-looking statements.